-- 6.2.9 Nothing in this Policy relieves those responsible for the administration and management of UNBC from their responsibilities to address Wrongdoing or other types of misconduct or improper activity in accordance with good management practices and other policies, guidelines, and procedures. - 6.3 Consequences of Non-compliance - 6.3.1 An Employee found to have engaged in Wrongdoing may be subject to disciplinary action, up to and including termination of employment. - 6.3.2 An Employee who makes a bad faith, malicious or intentionally false Disclosure may be subject to discipline, up to and including termination of employment. - 6.3.3 Breach of confidentiality and privacy is a serious offence.
-An Employee who does not strictly protect confidentiality and privacy as required by this Policy and Procedures, UNBC's Protection of Privacy Policy, and applicable law may be subject to disciplinary action, up to and including termination of employment. - 6.3.4 UNBC does not tolerate any Reprisal against any person who has, in good faith, requested advice, made a Disclosure or complaint of Reprisal, or cooperated in an Investigation under this Policy, including any Service Provider who has cooperated in an Investigation.
+- 6.2.9 Nothing in this Policy relieves those responsible for the administration and management of UNBC from their responsibilities to address Wrongdoing or other types of misconduct or improper activity that contravene good management practices and other policies, guidelines, and procedures. - 6.3 Consequences of Non-compliance - 6.3.1 An Employee found to have engaged in Wrongdoing may be subject to disciplinary action, up to and including termination of employment. - 6.3.2 An Employee who makes a bad faith, malicious or intentionally false Disclosure may be subject to discipline, up to and including termination of employment. - 6.3.3 Breach of confidentiality and privacy is a serious offence.
+An Employee who does not strictly protect confidentiality and privacy as required by this Policy and Procedures, UNBC's Protection of Privacy Policy, and applicable law, may be subject to disciplinary action, up to and including termination of employment. - 6.3.4 UNBC does not tolerate any Reprisal against any person who has, in good faith, requested advice, made a Disclosure or complaint of Reprisal, or cooperated in an Investigation under this Policy, including any Service Provider who has cooperated in an Investigation.
 This protection does not apply to protect an Employee from the consequences of their own Wrongdoing, misconduct, or improper activity unrelated to their rights under PIDA.
-An Employee who engages in any such Reprisal may be subject to discipline, up to and including termination of employment. - 6.3.5 In addition to disciplinary consequences, it is a provincial offence under PIDA to obstruct, make a false statement to, or mislead or attempt to mislead, a person in the performance of their duties, powers, or functions under PIDA, which is punishable upon conviction by a fine. - 6.4 Reprisal
+An Employee who engages in any such Reprisal may be subject to discipline, up to and including termination of employment. - 6.3.5 In addition to disciplinary consequences, it is a provincial offence under PIDA to obstruct, make a false statement to, or mislead or attempt to mislead, a person in the performance of their duties, powers, or functions under PIDA.
+Such acts are punishable upon conviction by a fine. - 6.4 Reprisal - 6.4.1 Reprisal is prohibited under PIDA.
+Employees must not engage in any Reprisal against a person who has, in good faith, requested advice about making a Disclosure, has made a Disclosure or complaint about Reprisal, or has cooperated in an Investigation under this Policy.

-- 6.4.1 Reprisal is prohibited under PIDA.
-Employees must not engage in any Reprisal against a person who has, in good faith, requested advice about making a Disclosure, has made a Disclosure or complaint about Reprisal, or has cooperated in an Investigation under this Policy. - 6.4.2 Employees are protected from Reprisal when they do any of the following acts: - i.
+- 6.4.2 Employees are protected from Reprisal when they do any of the following acts: - i.
 Seek advice about making a Disclosure; - ii.
 Make a Disclosure; or - iii.
-Cooperate with a PIDA investigation. - 6.4.3 This protection applies whether the Employee decides to make a Disclosure or not. - 6.4.4 Employees are protected from any person taking an adverse measure against them which impacts their employment because they did a Protected Act under PIDA.
-An adverse measure can include termination, suspension and demotion, as well as subtler measures like bullying, ostracizing or a workplace transfer. - 6.4.4 No person can take a Reprisal against an Employee, including Supervisors, co-workers, senior executive or alleged wrongdoers. - 6.4.5 The BC Ombudsperson is responsible for investigating complaints of Reprisal from public bodies under PIDA's jurisdiction.
+Cooperate with a PIDA investigation. - 6.4.3 This protection applies whether the Employee decides to make a Disclosure or not. - 6.4.4 Employees are protected from any person, including Supervisors, coworkers, senior executive or alleged wrongdoers, taking adverse measures against them as a consequence for doing a Protected Act under PIDA.
+An adverse measure can include termination, suspension and demotion, as well as subtler measures like bullying, ostracizing, or a workplace transfer. - 6.4.5 The BC Ombudsperson is responsible for investigating complaints of Reprisal from public bodies under PIDA's jurisdiction.